Luminous171/Project_1/README.md

 Although the Monte Carlo is not as useful in extreme scenarios (like being in a pandemic), it still provides a good indication of what property returns can look like.
 Users of this analysis can compare these returns with the returns of the other assets in their portfolio.

 ### g.
-Inflation [not sure what else to say here?
-This is also not in the oppportunity formula, might remove this] <a name="Inflation"></a>
+Inflation <a name="Inflation"></a>

 ![Inflation](Images/inflation_chart.png)

 Inflation tends to increase the price of real assets such such as housing.
-We also looked at city size as a function of inflation and found that larger cities experienced higher inflation over the past 10 years.
+We also looked at city size as a function of inflation and found that bigger cities had 50% more inflation than smaller cities over the past 10 years.
+This measure can also be considered when adding real estate into an existing portfolio of assets as an inflation hedge.

 ## 3. Where is the Opportunity? <a name="Opportunity"></a>